matt-cart/website/website/content/how-i-built-this-website-(part-1).md

 This directory contains all of the HTML files that will be served.
 Before we get to the blogging components of this website, let's start with two files: `home_page.html` and `layout.html`.
 A powerful component of Flask (via the [Jinja](http://jinja.pocoo.org/) package) is the ability to create "layouts" that get passed on to each additional web page.
 In my case, the `layout.html` file allows me to add a universal header and navbar to each page without having to manually add that information to each and every HTML file.

-Below is `layout.html`, which demonstrates how to load a CSS file from the `node_modules` directory and also how we allow the layout to be propagated to all future HTML files.
+Below is `layout.html`, which demonstrates how to load a CSS file from the `node_modules` directory using Jinja syntax and also how we allow the layout to be propagated to all future HTML files.

 ```html
 <!DOCTYPE html>